-it uses write-special to send snips to the port, instead of those values.
+it uses write-special to send snips to the port and uses mrlib/syntax-browser to turn syntax object into snips and then uses write-special with the result to send it to the port.
 Otherwise, it behaves like the default handler.